chekit/generator-basic-page/README.md

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.

-If you'd like to get to know Yeoman better and meet some of his friends, [Grunt] and [Bower], check out the complete [Getting Started Guide].
+If you'd like to get to know Yeoman better and meet some of his friends, [Gulp] and [Bower], check out the complete [Getting Started Guide].

 ## License